See what the IHS Markit Score report has to say about Sensient Technologies Corp.

 - Economic output in this company's sector is contracting

-Short interest is moderate for SXT with between 5 and 10% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 26.
+Short interest is moderately high for SXT with between 10 and 15% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 27.

 ETF/Index ownership | Positive